k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 Section name: [encryption_gcp_sm]

-Authentication is done by a credentials file:
+The authentication is done by a credentials file:

 1. In the Google Cloud console
    * Select **IAM & admin** > **Service account**.